 1. Primary Contact of the Client.
 The client will receive just ONE email with all appointments listed.

 2. Property Contacts.
 This will go through each property and send an individual email to each property contact with the 'Notification' box ticked on the property.
 If 'Notification' isn't ticked on a property's contact, then they will not be sent a notification.
-This will also CC in the technician assigned to that appointment.
+This will also in the technician assigned to that appointment.

 The emails you send to clients or property contacts can be completely customised.
 You also can build several different email templates depending on the type of appointment it is or how much access you need.

-Uptick allows you to set up reoccurring appointments against your maintenance work so that once tasks are generated, they automatically get assigned to a technician and a time slot.
+Uptick allows you to set up recurrent appointments against your maintenance work so that once tasks are generated, they automatically get assigned to a technician and a time slot.
 This will help automate your scheduling, keep technicians informed and decrease your workload each month.

 Weekly or fortnightly maintenance work would be a perfect example of where you could add automation.